The future of home heating – what can you expect?

 Financial incentives to replace your old boiler

-If you’re thinking about switching to a low-carbon heating system then you may be eligible for financial support.
+If you’re thinking about switching to a low-carbon heating system, then you may be eligible for financial support.

-• £5,000 off the cost and installation of an air source heat pump
+• £7,500 towards an air source heat pump

-• £5,000 off the cost and installation of a biomass boiler
+• £5,000 towards a biomass boiler

 You can find out if you’re eligible and how to apply on the government website